SolaceProducts/solace-spring-cloud/solace-spring-cloud-starters/solace-spring-cloud-stream-starter/README.md

     </dd>
     <dt>provisionDmq</dt>
     <dd>
         <p>Whether to provision durable queues for DMQs when autoBindDmq is true.
-This should only be set to false if you have externally pre-provisioned the required queue on the message broker.</p>
+This should only be set to false if you have externally pre-provisioned the required queue on the message broker.
+Typically, this queue's name should have a format of `{prefix}{destination}.{group}.dmq`.</p>
         <p>Default: true</p>
     </dd>
     <dt>dmqAccessType</dt>